lucascherzer/rocket-forum/README.md

 ### State

-The webserver is completely stateless as it saves all persistent state in a SurrealDB cloud instance.
-This means it can easily be scaled using a load balancer.
+The webserver is completely stateless as it saves all persistent database state in a SurrealDB instance (local or cloud, depends on .env).

-> [!warning] File Upload
-> This is correct at the time of writing.
-But we do not have image uploads yet.
-> For images we may want to use the S3 free tier.
+Similarly, all uploaded images are saved to a minio instance.
+This means that the server can easily be scaled using a load balancer.

 > [!warning] DDoS Protection
 > We want to have rate-limiting while the server can remain stateless.
 > It is not yet implemented but being worked on.
+We aim to use redis as a
+> ephemeral storage.